Montana Constituents Approve New Directions

 - Publishing director/outreach coordinator;

-- Planned giving & trust services/ministerial/church ministries director.
+- Planned giving and trust services, ministerial, and church ministries director.

 Staddon’s report was informational, not an item requiring a delegate vote.
 But an appropriate way forward, considering these potential changes, is undoubtedly one of the first tasks of a new leadership team and board of directors.